 Woodbury University’s Fashion Marketing program prepares the next generation of fashion professionals with the core essentials of business while simultaneously embracing the creative world of fashion.
-The key goal for the Fashion Marketing program is to enable students with the best tools to launch, promote or support the brands that they connect with through a well-curated list of electives that introduce core fashion careers in buying, but also in new fashion sectors such as luxury brand marketing, management for e-commerce entrepreneurs and the new field of trend science to enable students to forecast fashion trends.
-Woodbury’s Fashion Marketing program is a leader in embracing cutting edge technology to meet the needs of today’s digital landscape.
+The key goal of the Fashion Marketing program is to give students the tools to launch, promote and support the brands that they connect with.
+The program provides a well-curated list of electives that introduce core fashion careers in buying, but also in new fashion sectors such as luxury brand marketing, management for e-commerce entrepreneurs and the new field of trend science to enable students to forecast fashion trends.
+Woodbury’s Fashion Marketing program is a leader in embracing cutting-edge technology to meet the needs of today’s digital landscape.
 By combining core business courses for the real world with creative awareness, we ensure future leaders who practice business with a conscience.Apply Request Information Take a Tour

 Fashion is a $1.2 trillion global industry, with more than $250 billion spent annually on fashion in the United States according to industry analysts.

 Source: Economic Impact of the Fashion Industry, Joint Economic Committee